Purdue-SoCET/amp-gemm-compilation/README.md

   -o main.elf main.c amp_def.h matrix_alloc.h matrix_init.h
 ```

 is what you use to compile the elf file.

-Have to modify this to get the actual binary.
+Give's the dissassembly.
 ```
 riscv64-unknown-elf-objdump -D main.elf > temp.txt
 ```